 This is the best travel tripod option for the social media photographer, who is always switching between their DSLR and their phone.
 The tripod offers attachment and support for both DSLR and phones, and the smartphone clamp means that it can also double as a selfie stick.

 The RoadTrip Air has been designed for a slightly different breed of photographer, who is as happy editing on their phone as they are on their laptop.
-There’s no doubt that this tripod has some other great features for the travelling photographer.
+There’s no doubt that this tripod has some other great features for the traveling photographer.

 The lightweight construction means you’ll barely realize it’s there whilst the extending center section means that it can support cameras to a height of 158cm.